Monday, December 23, 2024

 Built during the Soviet Union, the Ukrainian part of the gas transportation system was designed to export huge volumes of gas to Europe.

 At the entrance - the eastern border of Ukraine - it could receive more than 280 billion cubic meters of gas.
 At the exit - the western border - this system could ensure the export of almost 150 billion cubic meters.
-This is three times more than the design capacity of both branches of Nord Stream combined.
+This is three times more than the designed capacity of both Nord Stream branches combined.
 And five times more than the capacity of both branches of the Turkish Stream.

 But after the collapse of the USSR, disputes about prices and debts continued between Ukraine and Russia, and turning off the gas valve was constantly a significant lever of Russian influence on Ukrainian politics.